-The Young Leaders of the Americas Initiative (YLAI) builds linkages between younger leaders across the hemisphere.
-YLAI will help address the opportunity gap for youth, especially women, by empowering entrepreneurs and civil society leaders with the training, tools, networks and resources they need to transform their societies and contribute more fully to economic development and prosperity, security, human rights and good governance in the hemisphere.
+The Young Leaders of the Americas Initiative (YLAI) builds linkages between young leaders across the hemisphere.
+YLAI addresses the opportunity gap for youth, especially women, by empowering business and social entrepreneurs with the training, tools, networks and resources they need to transform their societies and contribute more fully to economic development and prosperity, security, human rights and good governance in the hemisphere.

 YLAI Professional Fellows Program